Scenarios

 ./prometheus --config.file=prometheus.yml --web.enable-lifecycle

-5. Open the UI provided by Prometheus to check whether the connected targets are normal by entering http://localhost:9090 in the browser for example.
+5. Open the UI page provided by Prometheus to check whether the status of the connected targets is normal.
+For example, you can enter http://localhost:9090 in your browser.

 7. Query the monitoring metric data.

-3. In the pop-up scrape task drawer, fill in the collection configuration from the example code below and click Save.
+3. In the pop-up scrape task drawer, specify the collection configuration as shown in the sample code below, and click Save.

 jmx-exporter configuration example: